 What is the Australian Criminal Intelligence Commission (ACIC)?

-The Australian Criminal Intelligence Commission (ACIC) is a specialist, national criminal intelligence agency that focuses on reducing the impact of serious and organised crime on Australia and the Australian economy.
+The Australian Criminal Intelligence Commission (ACIC), formerly the Australian Crime Commission, is a specialist, national criminal intelligence agency that focuses on reducing the impact of serious and organised crime on Australia and the Australian economy.

-It is empowered by statute to conduct special investigations and operations where conventional law enforcement methods are unable employed.
+It is empowered by statute to conduct special investigations and operations where conventional law enforcement methods cannot be employed.

 The ACIC seeks to discover, understand and respond to serious and organised crime by: